MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment 2/Assignment 2.md

 We trained this other model for 120 epochs also and observed a significatly higher test accuracy.
 And the model did not overfit with increased number of iterations.

-The **link** to this notebook is [Best_Model2]()
+The **link** to this notebook is [Best_Model2](https://github.com/MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/blob/master/Assignment%202/120_epochs_Model5.ipynb)

 Here also,we use

--Train= 40k images
+- Train= 40k images
--Validate= 10k images
+- Validate= 10k images
--Test= 10k images
+- Test= 10k images

-and we acheived 87.2% test accuracy.
+and we acheived **87.2% test accuracy**.
 The use of batch normalization, weight regularizer and data augmentation significantly helped the model learn better.

 For the above models, we were employing simple hold out validation.
 For K-fold validation, we chose the 2 best models and then applied k -fold validation.